 Child resistant packaging, Definitely not child’s play!

-Child resistant Packaging Children are naturally attracted to brightly coloured medication and it only takes a second to pop a pill, but this innocent act could lead to tragedy.
+Children are naturally attracted to brightly coloured medication and it only takes a second to pop a pill, but this innocent act could lead to tragedy.
 Child resistant packaging is one optimum solution to this situation.
 Usha Sharma traces a new trend in the industry.

 Pharma industry needs reliable and speedy packaging solutions that can deliver a combination of product protection, quality, tamper evidence, patient comfort and security requirements.
 Meeting all these challenges child-resistant (CR) packaging, is designed or constructed to be significantly difficult for children under five years of age to open within a reasonable time but not difficult for normal adults.
 Such packaging is called child-resistant, rather than childproof, because some children will be able to open it.
 US and Korean regulatory bodies have already enforced CR packaging guidelines for all pharma products, while efforts are on in the European Union (EU) to develop unified standards across the EU countries .